-As a sommelier and brewer, I have come across the practice of adding lemon to to enhance its flavor profile.
+As a sommelier and brewer, I have come across the practice of adding lemon juice to mead to enhance its flavor profile.
 The addition of lemon juice serves a specific purpose in mead-making, and while it is not mandatory, it can be a delightful addition to the final product.

 The primary reason for adding lemon juice to mead is to introduce acidity.
 Mead, made primarily from honey, tends to have a naturally sweet flavor.
 While this sweetness can be enjoyable, it can sometimes overpower the palate and result in a cloying taste.
 By adding lemon juice, or other citrus juices, the acid helps to balance out the sweetness and create a more well-rounded flavor.